 A security consultation consists of an in person, phone, or virtual consultation between ARC and the research project team.
 During this consultation, ARC will respond to your security and privacy questions and provide guidance based on UBC policies, standards, and cybersecurity good practices.

-The ARC security compliance checklist covers high-level information security for a solution.
+The ARC Information Security Compliance Checklist covers high-level information security for a solution.
 It contains a list of items to verify for both compliance with UBC Security Policy and Standards as well as good cybersecurity practices.
 Note that this document is not solution specific and will not be reviewed.

 STRA Level 1